Cactus-minecraft-server/CactusMC/TO_ADD_IN_DOCS.md

 - Add your data type to the `DataType` enum.
 - Add your data type to the `DataTypeContent` enum.

+V. Write tests (very important)

+Now unit test your data type very thoroughly to make sure it works even (and most importantly) on edge cases.

+The best would be to test ALL public methods for your data type.

 [^1]: I am now in fact not so sure a signed integer is the appropriate type for a `VarInt`, because a Minecraft `VarInt` can hold five bytes at maximum.